ankane/lightgbm-ruby/README.md

 - The `get_` and `set_` prefixes are removed from methods
 - The default verbosity is `-1`
 - With the `cv` method, `stratified` is set to `false`

-Some methods and options are also missing at the moment.
-PRs welcome!

 ## Training API